 Sonnet 374

-Her passing there was but a fond dismay
+Her passing brought a quiet, fond dismay

 For those who loved her knew it was her time;